 One coordinator manages your specific publication throughout the process.
 The section publication staff also works with our in-house marketing and design department, publications department and the section liaison to produce content and ensure its accuracy.
 The publication budget is set by the section; anything related to the budget of the publication should be referred to the current section chair.

-We recommend you review several issues of the publication before submitting work.
-The editor is ultimately responsible for reviewing and selecting content, However, senior staff at NYSBA may on occasion require that an article be edited or withdrawn if it doesn’t meet the association’s standards.
+The editor, working in conjunction with the respective executive committee, and in accordance with policies established by NYSBA, is responsible for the substantive content of the section publication.
+However, senior staff at NYSBA may on occasion request that an article be edited or withdrawn if it doesn’t meet the association’s standards.
 Please keep in mind:

 - Articles should not be overly self-promotional or one-sided; avoid any articles that seem to be personal gripes about a particular person, office, or organization.
 This includes articles that take the side of the plaintiff or the defense or look at an issue from only one perspective.

 - Articles cannot promote any one company, brand, product or organization.

 - We also generally recommend against book reviews as these tend to be overly promotional.
 If you do include book reviews, please make sure they are written by a lawyer who has no relationship with the author and include the book’s attributes and shortcomings.

 The editor is also responsible for the administrative aspects of preparing the materials for production.
 These duties include: